ucsb-cs16/w19/_lectures/lect03.md

 # Code from lecture

 # Topics

+## Github intro
+* What is github?
+How and why we plan to use it in this class
+* What is a git repo?
+* Creating a github repo and using github's web interface to store your first program
+* Basics - organization, repos
+* Using github's web interface
+	* creating a repo
+	* adding files to the repo
+	* adding collaborators to the repo
+	* updating files and viewing the version history
+* Show command line usage - but won't go into too much detail

 * Intro to lab01
 * For loops are DIFFERENT in C++ than in Python.
 We'll discuss.